mashbash/rails_views_and_partials/README.md

 # Partials
-Why use partials?
+- Why use partials?
+  - When you have repetitive html code used across multiple files, you can extract them and put them into one file called a partial
+  - A partial file is always named with an underscore "_" at the front of it
+  - If you use a partial file across different folders in the view, e.g. a user.html.erb file and admin.html.erb file uses a partial, create an application folder and put the partial there
+    - doing so will let you have access to the partial just by referring to it's filename without needing to specify what directory it is in
-Can create an “application” folder in your views directory for miscellaneous partials do this because all controllers inherit from application controller...so when it can’t find a partial you’ve called in the corresponding controller’s views directory, it looks in application.
+    - this works this way because all controllers inherit from application controller, so when it can't find a partial you've called in the corresponding controller's views directory, it looks in application